ontohub/ontohub-backend/README.md

 ## Run the backend

 You need to have the `postgres` and `rabbitmq` services started.
-To run the sneakers workers, run in one terminal `rails sneakers:run_all`.
+To run the sneakers workers, run in one terminal `rails sneakers:run`.
 The backend can then be started (in another terminal) in development mode with `rails server`.

 The backend is then reachable from the browser at [http://localhost:3000](http://localhost:3000).
 The interactive GraphiQL console can be accessed at [http://localhost:3000/graphiql](http://localhost:3000/graphiql).